Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Toast.md

 Toast is a common component and provides simple messages.

-Unlike other popups, a toast consists only of a body field as it is just used for providing simple feedback to the user’s actions.
+Unlike other popups, a Toast consists only of a body field as it is just used for providing simple feedback to the user’s actions.

-You can use a toast to provide simple messages when the user does not need to make an additional action or confirmation.
-A toast will automatically disappear after a certain time.
+You can use a Toast to provide simple messages when the user does not need to make an additional action or confirmation.
+A Toast will automatically disappear after a certain time.

 ![Toast](./media/toast.png)

 ## Create with property

-To create a toast using property, follow these steps:
+To create a Toast using property, follow these steps:

-1. Create toast using the default constructor:
+1. Create Toast using the default constructor:

     ```cs
     utilityBasicToast = new Toast();
     ```

-2. Set the toast property:
+2. Set the Toast property:

     ```cs
     NPatchVisual nvisual = new NPatchVisual();